StackStorm/st2docs/docs/source/install/overview.rst

 2. st2client
 -------------

-``st2client`` is the  CLI and python bindings for StackStorm API.
-To configure CLI to point to the right API, authenticate options, suppressing insecure warnings for self-signed certificates and other conveniences see :doc:`/cli`. ``st2client`` is packaged with ``st2``, or can be installed independently.
+``st2client`` is the CLI and Python bindings for StackStorm API.
+To configure CLI to point to the right API, authentication options, suppressing insecure warnings for self-signed certificates and other conveniences see :doc:`/cli`. ``st2client`` is packaged with ``st2``, or can be installed independently.